SinethB/Smart-Attendance-System/README.md

 # Smart Attendance System

-An automated attendance tracking system that uses facial recognition and integrates multiple advanced features like liveness detection, gesture recognition, and emotion analysis.
+An automated attendance tracking system that uses facial recognition and integrates multiple advanced features like gesture recognition, and emotion analysis.
 This project is built for real-time performance and scalability, suitable for classrooms or workplaces.

 ## Features